LeetLLM

 Symptom: The agent asks for information it was already given.
 Cause: The fact scrolled out of the sliding window and wasn't pinned to core memory or stored in long-term retrieval.
 Fix: Identify the category of fact (preference, identity, critical context), admit a sourced update under the right tenant scope, and project only currently needed facts into core memory.
 Don't rely on the sliding window for anything that must survive past ten turns.

 Symptom: The agent retrieves outdated information over current facts.
 Cause: Pure semantic similarity ranking without a recency or importance signal.
 Fix: Track source, version, and supersession first; use recency and importance only to rank eligible records.
-A weighted score cannot resolve an unversioned contradiction by itself.
+A weighted score can't resolve an unversioned contradiction by itself.

 Symptom: The agent becomes confused after retrieving many memories.
 Cause: Memory noise.
 Too many retrieved facts crowd the context window and create contradictions.
 Fix: Cap retrieved memories tightly (top 3-5), filter by memory type before retrieval, and use a smaller model to pre-rank candidates before injecting them into the main prompt.